whataboutpets/minimal-mistakes/_posts/rabbits/2018-04-04-can-rabbits-eat-blueberries.md

 Keep portions small and offer only **a couple of berries per day**.

-# Can Rabbits Eat Frozen or Dried Blueberries ?
+# Can Rabbits Eat Frozen or Dried Blueberries?

 <img src="{{ site.url }}/assets/images/posts/food/blueberries-frozen.jpg" alt="blueberries frozen" class="align-right">

 **Don't feed frozen blueberries** as cold food is likely to upset your rabbit's digestive system.

 **Don't feed dried blueberries** as they will **contain higher amounts of sugar** compared to fresh blueberries.
 This is because the drying process removes water, which concentrates the sugar.

 In some cases, dried variants will even have additional sugar added to them in order to enhance the taste and prolong conservation.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rOfGgy8kqdc" frameborder="0"></iframe>